chetan25/learning-and-findings/Actions.md

 #### Custom Actions

 - We can write custom action in different ways and that gives us capability to re-use code and have more control.
-- We can create a simple javasctipt action by adding two files our project, the `action.yml` and `index.js`(which is the entry point.)
+- We can create a simple javascript action by creating a new folder under `.github` folder called `actions` and then adding two files in there, the `action.yml` and `index.js`(which is the entry point.)
   - `action.yml` file contains the info about our action like the name, author, input parameters, output from our action and how does the action executes.

 ```yml